VMI superintendent resigns after Black cadets describe relentless racism

 In Boland’s letter Monday announcing Peay’s resignation, he said that he accepted it with “deep regret.”
 He said Peay was a “great American, patriot, and hero.
 He has profoundly changed our school for the better in all respects.”

-The school, founded in 1839, had cadets serve in the Confederacy during the Civil War.
+The school, founded in 1839, had cadets serve in the Confederate armed forces during the Civil War.
 For decades, Black students have complained about the school’s constant veneration of those cadets and the statue of Confederate Gen. Stonewall Jackson, who enslaved six people.
 In July, Peay defended the statue of Jackson because he said the Confederate general was a “staunch Christian” and a “military genius.”